taisei-project/taisei/external/cglm/README.md

 ```C
 #include <cglm/call.h>
 ```
-this header will include all heaers with c postfix.
+this header will include all headers with c postfix.
 You need to call functions with c posfix:
 ```C
 glmc_vec_normalize(vec);
 ```